The Reuben sandwich is one of the most famous food creations in America. Learn how to make a pastrami Reuben sandwich with smoked pastrami!

 Enjoy this sandwich for St. Patrick’s Day.
 It’s a great way to celebrate while wearing green!

-Making this sandwich?
+Making this Reuben sandwich recipe?
 We’d love your feedback.
 Leave us a comment and a star rating below.
 We value your opinion and appreciate your time.

 See ya on the mountain!